 From 1973 an alternator replaced the earlier dynamo, though conversion of earlier cars is possible.
 Give the belt a quick tension check.
 If it’s too tight, it can damage the alternator bearings and also the water pump bearings.
 There’s not a lot of electrical equipment in most Minis, so check that everything works – including the rather feeble heater.

-In 1996, the Mini gained a front-mounted radiator – largely to meet new drive-by noise regulations.
-This means an electric cooling fan, which you need to ensure works correctly.
+Cars with a front-mounted radiator also have an electric cooling fan, which you need to ensure works correctly.
 With the car parked up after a test drive, wait until it cuts in but keep an eye on the temperature gauge to ensure it doesn’t overheat.

 Single-point fuel injection (SPi) was fitted from 1993, in order to improve emissions.
 This changed to multi-point injection (MPi) in 1996, which is rather better.
-There was some overlap between the two for different markets, and SPi engines were available in many states of tune.
 There’s a lot more complication, but hopefully more reliability – as well as the possibility of diagnostics to help find a fault.
 Be wary if the Check Engine light is on, though it could simply be a duff sensor.